binbashar/le-ref-architecture-doc/docs/try-leverage/security-and-shared-accounts.md

 ## Deploy the Shared account's layers
 The last account in this deployment is the `shared` account.

-The account's objective is managing infrastructure for shared services and resources like directory services, DNS, VPN, monitoring tools or centralized logging solutions.
+Again, this account is intended for managing the infrastructure of shared services and resources such as directory services, DNS, VPN, monitoring tools or centralized logging solutions.

 Place yourself in the `shared` directory.
 ``` bash